Local complementation in Banach spaces and its preservation under free constructions: Local complementation under a free functor

 (4)$\Rightarrow$(1).
 First, notice that for every $x\in F[N]$, $\|x\| = \|TF[i](x)\| \leq \|T\| \|F[i](x)\|$ and this shows that $F[i]$ is an isomorphic embedding of Banach spaces.
 For the local complementation, just apply condition (2) of Theorem~\ref{LemmaLocalCompFreeBanach} in the category of Banach spaces, as $T$ is in particular an operator. \end{proof}

 \begin{cor} Under the same assumptions as in Theorem~\ref{TheoLocCompFreeObjects}, suppose that $N\subset M$ are Banach spaces.
 If $N$ is $\cC_1$-locally complemented in $M$, then $F[N]$ is locally complemented in $F[M]$.
-More precisely, if $i\colon N \rightarrow M$ is the inclusion, then $F[i]\colon F[N]\To F[M]$ is an isomorphic embedding with locally complemented range. \end{cor}
+More precisely, if $i\colon N \rightarrow M$ is the inclusion, then $F[i]\colon F[N]\To F[M]$ is an embedding of Banach spaces with locally complemented range. \end{cor}